Caliope-SpeechProcessingLab/SpeechTester/README.md

     ${wordList[@]} -d ${dicItems[@]} > HTK_CORE$ICORE/LOGS/FOLDER_CORE$ICORE.LOG &
 ```

-   #### g.
+   #### h.
 Set up your locutor array

    This array is located in the file speechTester.sh.
 The name of the variable is "tsujs" and is composed of all locutor identifiers.
 A locutor identifier is a portion of the audio filename that identifies a unique locutor of your experiment.
 This allows to make an structured cross-validation in the testing stage of the recognition experiment.
 An audio filename must exposed a certain structured.
-The filename is comprised of fields which are separated by "\_" characters.
-First field must indicate the word recorded.
-The second one has to show the locutor identifier, which can be any sequence of letters that you prefer.
-The rest of the audio filename is free-writing.
 For example, you may have several .wav files with the following names: ba_S01.wav, be_S01.wav, be_S02.wav, or bi_S05.wav.
 In this case, the locutor identifiers would be "S01", "S02", and "S05".
 An example of such locutor array for this case would be:

     tsujs=('S01' 'S02' 'S05')

-   #### h.
+   #### i.
 Create the folder structure for results files (confusion matrices)
    These will be created in the folder Resultados, but you will need to create the same folder structure that you made for the audios, adding another folder named ```Por_simulacion```.
 For the example above:

         audios/experiment_name